Live & Learn at SMCC

 - Beautiful views of Portland and Casco Bay (from upper-floor rooms)

-- One Resident Director (RD) and eight Resident Assistants (RAs)
+- One Resident Director (RD) and seven Resident Assistants (RAs)

 - TV lounge